Jaideep Chopra: Career in films (2012 – present)

 The film won several awards, such as Best Independent Movie of 2013 by IBN7 Live, the Award of Excellence at the Indian Cine Film Festival Los Angeles 2014, an honorable mention at Sunset Film Festival Los Angeles 2014, a special festive mention at the Indian Cine Film Festival 2014 Mumbai, an official selection at Dada Saheb Phalke Film Festival 2014 Delhi, and a nomination for best song in raga based category by Radio Mirchi.

 In 2014 he was a part of the jury at Delhi International Shorts Film festival 2014.
 He was also Guest of Honour and Member of Jury at the Sixth Dada Saheb Film Festival held on 30 April 2016 in New Delhi.

-2016 The End was his second project as a Director and his first as a Writer.
+2016 The End was his second project as a director and his first as a writer.
 The script of the film was his inspiration on living your life in present without the worries of tomorrow.
-The story of 2016 The End revolves around some friends who realise that the world will end in seven days and then they set out to fulfil their desires.
+The story of 2016 The End revolves around some friends who realise that the world will end in seven days and then they set out to fulfill their desires.
 It was a 2 hr 10 min Hindi comedy film which was released by PVR Pictures in October 2017 starring Harshad Chopda, Priya Banerjee, Divyendu Sharma and Kiku Sharda.
 The film received good critical acclaim and also received 2.5 to 3.5 star ratings.

-His 2018 short movie Mangalsutra (The Symbol of Marriage) is based on a social cause to raise a voice against marital rape, which has been selected for many Film Festival.
+His 2018 short movie Mangalsutra (The Symbol of Marriage) is based on a social cause to raise a voice against marital rape, which has been selected for many film festivals.

 As of 2021, Jaideep Chopra has completed shooting of film Sangeen in london Starring Nawazuddin Siddiqui in Main lead along with Elnaz Norouzi from Sacred Games, and music By Raftar.
 The Film is Slated to Release in 2021.